 Your eCommerce content management system is the heart of your sales, marketing, and content strategy.
-If your eCommerce vendor has a weak CMS or cannot integrate with the CMS of choice, then building a solution that meets your needs may be in order.
+If your eCommerce vendor has a weak CMS or cannot integrate with the CMS of choice, then building a solution that meets your needs, especially if you operate in omnichannel eCommerce, may be in order.

 Custom eCommerce Solution vs. Vendor-Based: Pros and Cons